timholy/Rebugger.jl/docs/src/usage.md

 After the "Info" line, you can see the method you called printed on top.
 After that are the local variables of `sort`, which here is just the array you supplied.
+(You can see some screenshots below in the "edit mode" section that show these in color.
+The meaning is the same here.)
 The "742" indicates the line number of "sort.jl", where the `sort` method you're calling is defined.
 Finally, you'll see a representation of the definition itself.
 Rebugger typically shows